General Dentistry

 Practitioner-investigators collected data on 9,890 consecutive restorations done in previously-unrestored tooth surfaces from 5,810 patients.
 Most dentists (63%) did not use a rubber dam for any restoration in the study; it was used for only 12% of restorations.

-What is a rubber dam?
+What is a Rubber Dam?

 It is a thin piece of rubber that covers the patient’s teeth, as well as the gums around the teeth.
 This dam allows you to have better control of the patient’s mouth, as well as provides a barrier against spills and splatters during dental procedures.
 The rubber dam that dentists use is thinner than the kind that doctors use when they’re administering general anesthesia.